 “Josiah first took a bamboo cane and placed it within easy reach.
 Next he told me to sit on his lap and started demonstrating what I was supposed to do on the single gwariva (mbira instrument) the family had.
 He made it clear that if I failed to hit the keys as he was doing, I was to be beaten.
 Knowing him as a man of his word, I followed his hand over the instrument and at the same time memorizing the sound of each key.
 I slowed everything down so that copying would be easy.
 I can say I was more or less forced to learn, and my fear of the ever-present cane kept me alert and completely focused.
 At first I cried a lot, but I was never hit.
 When Josiah realized that I had learned it all, he unceremoniously dismissed me.
 Kariga mombe was the first song he taught me, and after two days I was playing it without hesitant breaks.”

 The days following the learning of Kariga mombe saw Leonard gravitate toward the instrument without his brother’s threat to use the cane.
 Since it was a family matter, the school authorities never knew.
 Leonard believes that his love for the mbira sneaked up on him, because at first the instrument reminded him of his brother and the associated fear.
 The love for the mbira began to grow as he began to pay more attention to his father and brother when they played.
 As his love of mbira grew, Leonard’s playing surpassed his brother’s.

-In Chihota during the holidays, Chiyanike would encounter ceremonies within and around the extended family's village, which were all learning experiences for him.
+In Chihota during the holidays, Chiyanike encountered ceremonies within and around the extended family’s village, which were all learning experiences for him.

 At school, it was always scary for Leonard and his peers to talk about what they did at home.
 They attended traditional ceremonies with their parents, and this was an undeniably important part of life.
 Chiyanike says that these ceremonies made him understand and love the mbira.